-Department of Economic and Workforce Development
+Division of Economic and Workforce Development

-The Department of Economic and Workforce Development is committed to providing a skilled and trained workforce for our local business and industries, and personal growth for the regional community.
-We deliver this through customized workforce training, continuing education, and community enrichment courses.
-We address local workforce needs for emerging, existing, and entrepreneurial businesses through customizable programs and training courses, certification and pre-employment testing, and the Small Business Development Center.
+The Division of Economic and Workforce Development is committed to providing a skilled and trained workforce for our local business and industry partners.
+Our staff addresses local workforce needs for emerging, existing, and entrepreneurial businesses through customizable programs and training courses which includes certification and pre-employment testing.
 We provide consultation on training needs and deliver high quality and cost-effective training.